TomOverland/Employee-Directory/README.md

 ## Description:

-This application allows a user to quickly search for an employee's contact information, and will dynamically filter out employees as the user inputs keystrokes.
+This client-side application allows a user to quickly search for an employee's contact information, and will dynamically filter out employees as the user inputs keystrokes.
+The employee list was populated by an API GET Request to https://randomuser.me.
+This application was created with React and Bootstrap, and was based on a project prompt I received from the University of Minnesota's Full Stack Web Development Bootcamp.
+I deployed this application's build folder to github using the "gh-pages" NPM package.

 ![Screenshot of Application](https://github.com/TomOverland/Employee-Directory/blob/main/public/assets/Searchgif.gif)